stellyes/localconvert/readme.md

 ### Deploy to Streamlit Cloud

+**Note**: Streamlit Cloud does not support Real-ESRGAN installation due to dependency conflicts with Python 3.13+.
+The app will automatically fall back to high-quality Lanczos upscaling, which still works well but doesn't use AI enhancement.

-**Important**: Streamlit Cloud does not support GPU acceleration, so AI upscaling will run in CPU mode and be significantly slower.
-For production use with upscaling, consider deploying to a platform with GPU support.
+**For AI upscaling, deploy to a platform with GPU support (see below).**

 1. Push your code to a GitHub repository with the following structure:
 ```